Drumburgh: Drumburgh Castle

-In the 14th century a peel tower house known as Drumburgh Castle was built here by Thomas, Lord Dacre, whose coat of arms are placed over an entrance at second-floor level.
+In the 14th century a pele tower house known as Drumburgh Castle was built here by Thomas, Lord Dacre, whose coat of arms are placed over an entrance at second-floor level.
 Licence to crenellate the preceding tower had been granted in 1307 to Robert le Brun.
 It passed by marriage in the 15th century to Jacob Harington, but by 1480 it was ruinous.
 It again needed urgent repairs in 1580 and by 1593 it was simply a fortified farmhouse, occupied by a bailiff, with a datestone over the upper doorway that was inscribed 1518.

 In 1646 Cuthbert Orfeur, a tenant of the Earl of Arundel, complained that he had been forcibly removed from the old castle by Lord Dacre's agent.
 In 1678 the Duke of Norfolk sold the building to John Aglionby and by 1696 Sir John Lowther was the owner and during his time alteration works were carried out.
 After a long period of neglect it was fully restored as a private dwelling in the 1970s.
 It has extremely thick walls built with stones taken from Hadrian's Wall.